smariotti/TrophyHuntMod/Saga/Package/README.md

-# Valheim Saga
+# Saga Mode

-"Saga" is a set of rule changes to speed up progression through the map and the upgrade tree for doing a four hour event!
+"Saga" is a special Valheim game mode comprised of a collection of rules changes to progress through the standard game more quickly.
+It removes overnight waits and drudgery to get you to new content faster.

+These changes fall into these rough categories:
+- Faster game progression
+- Faster resource gathering and production
+- Faster travel

+In about four hours, it's possible for a skilled player to arrive in Ashlands with appropriate gear.

+Noteworthy changes:
+- Bosses are optional!
+The progression gating boss items (Swamp Key, Wishbone, Dragon Tears, Torn Spirit, Majestic Carapace) also drop from powerful boss minions in each biome.
+- Ores turn into bars when you pick them up, removing the need to smelt anything.
+- Some enemies can drop helpful items like Finewood, Yggdrasil Wood, an Iron Mace and even the Megingjord to make progression faster.

+No recipes are changed!
+No combat is changed!
+It's standard Valheim with a bunch of targeted modifications to go faster through the content.
+This collection of tweaks has been meticulously tested and repeatedly re-balanced to become greater than a sum of the parts.
+It's a really fun way to see Valheim quickly.

+It's super fun, and a great training mode for working through recipes, production dependencies and biome progression.

-## Trophy Saga
+## World Modifiers:

-- Trophies drop 100% of the time until you have one, then drop at vanilla valheim rate (except Deer, which always drops.)
-This is the same as Trophy Rush
 - Combat is set to Normal difficulty
 - Resource Rate is set to 2x (you get double all resources picked up, dropped by enemies, or found in chests)
-- Death penalty is -30 points
-- Relog penalty is -10 points
+- Portals allow **all** items through (metals, eggs, etc.)

+## Custom Rules:
 - Metal Ores "insta-smelt" when you pick them up.
 If you pick up ore from the ground or out of a chest, it becomes the equivalent metal bar instantly.
 - Mining is twice as productive
-- Portals allow **all** items through (metals, eggs, etc.)
-- Modified Enemy Loot
+- Enhanced Enemy Loot Drops!
 	- Greylings drop various useful Meadows and Black Forest items, including Finewood
-	- Trolls have a 66% chance to drop Megingjord
+	- Trolls have a very high chance to drop the Megingjord
 	- Biome Boss Minions now have a chance to drop Boss Items
-	  - Black Forest: Greydwarf Brute has a chance to drop Crypt Key
+	  - Black Forest: Greydwarf Brute has a chance to drop Swamp Key
 	  - Swamp: Oozers have a chance to drop Wishbone
-	  - Mountains: Drakes have a chance to drop Moder's Tears
+	  - Mountains: Drakes have a chance to drop Dragon Tears
 	  - Plains: Fuling Shaman and Berserker have a chance to drop Torn Spirit
 	  - Mistlands: Seeker Soldiers have a chance to drop Majestic Carapace
 	  - Hildir Mini-bosses always drop their Biome's Boss Item